TOKONOMA

 A Creative Project Space

-Inspired by alcoves in traditional Japanese homes that were created to inspire contemplation and observation of beauty, Tokonoma brings encounters with art, design and ideas.
+Inspired by alcoves in traditional Japanese homes that were created to inspire contemplation and observation of beauty, TOKONOMA creates encounters with art, design and ideas.

 A space for exhibitions and curation.